PCI SSC Policies

 Broadly speaking, the courts have interpreted these laws as prohibiting those agreements, contracts and combinations that have the effect of unreasonably restraining trade.
 With some exceptions, a court considering an antitrust claim will examine all the facts and circumstances surrounding the conduct in question in order to ascertain whether the contract or combination is in violation of the law by restraining trade unreasonably.

 Some activities are, however, regarded as unreasonable by their very nature and are, therefore, considered illegal “per se,” meaning that they are illegal regardless of any rationale or mitigating factors asserted by the actors.
 Companies and individuals are conclusively presumed to engage in these activities for no other purpose than to restrain trade.
-Practices within the per se category include agreements among competitors to fix prices, agreements to boycott competitors, suppliers or customers, agreements among competitors to allocate markets or limit production, and certain tie-in sales.
+Practices within the per se category include agreements among competitors to fix prices, agreements to boycott competitors, suppliers or customers; agreements to rig bids; agreements among competitors to allocate markets or limit production; and certain tie-in sales.
 A tie-in sale is one in which the customer is required to purchase an additional item in order to purchase the product or service desired.

-The legality of activities of PCI SSC and its Participants under the antitrust laws will be determined by the application of standards no different from those used to determine the legality of the activities of other groups of persons or firms.
-The fact that an association such as PCI SSC is, almost by definition, a combination of competitors, raises the risk that some Participants could engage in prohibited conduct, despite the numerous pro-competitive benefits of this organization.
-By implementing and complying with these Antitrust Guidelines and the PCI Antitrust policy, PCI SSC seeks to eliminate or reduce that risk for all Participants and Participant activities.
+The legality of activities of PCI SSC and its Activity Participants under the antitrust laws will be determined by the application of standards no different from those used to determine the legality of the activities of other groups of persons or firms.

 (b) Penalties for Violations